Cyanilux

 Texture2D is the more common one you’ll be familiar with and is sampled with a 2D coordinate (UV).
 If the UV input on the Sample Texture 2D is left blank, it automatically uses the UV0 channel from the mesh.
 If the SamplerState input is left blank, it’ll automatically use the one from the texture.

-The Texel Size node also allows us access to the width and height of a 2D texture.
-When using it you should always connect a Texture2D property/asset node rather than using the default input box.
-Specifically the node obtains the third (Z/B) and fourth (W/A) components of a special Vector4 that Unity sets, which matches the texture’s reference with “_TexelSize” appended.
-While the node is limited only to Texture2Ds, you could always set up your own Vector property and pass in a different texture type’s size manually or through C# if required.
+While the node is limited to Texture2D only, you could always set up your own Vector property and pass the size of a different texture type manually or through C# if required.
 More information about setting up properties will be discussed in a later section.

 Texture3D